Best Zoom Alternatives for 2025: Top Video Conferencing Tools

 Brave Talk — Best for privacy-by-default video conferencing

-If you’re looking for a more private and free to low-cost alternative to Zoom, you might want to give Brave Talk a try.
+If you’re looking for a more private and free to low-cost alternative to Zoom, you might want to try Brave Talk.
 I did, and here are my main takeaways.

-My first impression is that it offers a great free version with no (annoying) time limitations on calls, although you can only host up to 4 people in a free call.
+My first impression is that it offers a great free version with no (annoying) time limitations on calls, although you can only host up to 4 people in a free call, which can be quite limiting for bigger teams.

-Another significant advantage is that it’s rather simple to use and requires no app download.
-That being said, you do need the Brave browser to start a meeting.
+A significant advantage is that it’s relatively simple and requires no app download.
+That said, you do need the Brave browser to start a meeting.
 However, other participants can join from any browser via the call link.

-This simplified way of joining meetings, coupled with the ultimate privacy promise — no tracking, no linking you or other participants to a call, and no data collection — really makes Brave Talk one of the great alternatives to Zoom and other popular (but often complex) apps.
+This simplified way of joining meetings plus the ultimate privacy promise — no tracking, no linking you or other participants to a call, and no data collection — makes Brave Talk a solid alternative to Zoom and other popular (but often complex) apps.

-I tried the free Brave Talk version and got unlimited calls with up to 4 people, which worked pretty fine.
-I was able to change backgrounds, chat, and share my screen during calls, but what stood out to me was the sheer simplicity and clean design of the user interface in Brave Talk.
+I tried the free Brave Talk version and got unlimited calls with up to 4 people, which worked fine.
+I could change backgrounds, chat, and share my screen during calls, but what stood out to me was the sheer simplicity and clean design of the user interface in Brave Talk.

 While these are pretty basic communication functionalities, it’s important to note that the upgrade is quite affordable (a monthly subscription of $7), and it brings valuable additional features such as meeting recordings and the option to add more participants.